Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionParty-separated.md

 ## TransactionParty (object)
 A partner in the transaction; either a source or a destination for value.
-Some TransactionParty objects refer to a single specific Value and some may be capable of referring to multiple value stores.
-Not all transactions support the ability to transact with multiple value stores or support all rails.
+Some TransactionParty objects refer to a single specific Value and some may be capable of referring to multiple Values.
+Not all transactions support the ability to transact with multiple Values or support all rails.
 + rail (string, required) - Indicates the payment rail.
 Must be either `lightrail`, `stripe` or `internal`.

 ## LightrailvalueIdTransactionParty (TransactionParty)